kindohm/vscode-tidalcycles/README.md

 * `tidalcycles.feedbackColor` - the color to use for the "eval flash", in the format `rgba([red],[green],[blue],[opacity])` (e.g. `rgba(100,200,100,0.25)`).
 * `tidalcycles.bootTidalPath` - path to a file that contains line-by-line commands to boot the TidalCycles Haskell package.
+* `tidalcycles.useBootFileInCurrentDirectory` - when equal to `true`, the extension will boot from a file named `BootTidal.hs` in the first workspace folder
 * `tidalcycles.showOutputInConsoleChannel` - if `true`, will show REPL output in a console window. *NOTE: VSCode does not yet support auto-scrolling in console channels, so this feature doesn't work perfectly yet.*

 These settings can all be specified in the VS Code settings file like so: